Skip to content

 Mistiming the Miroir d'Eau

 The Miroir d'Eau only creates the famous mirror-perfect reflection when the water layer is thin, undisturbed, and there is no wind.
-The best conditions are typically early morning (7–9am) and still summer evenings.
-A breeze of any strength breaks the reflection completely.
-Check the wind conditions before going — and go twice: once at sunrise for the golden Bourse façade, and once at sunset for the warm amber tones.
+The best conditions are early morning (7–9am) and still summer evenings.
+Any breeze breaks the reflection completely.
+Check wind conditions before going — and visit twice: once at sunrise for the golden Bourse façade, once at sunset for the warm amber tones.
 It's free and 5 minutes from the city centre.

 🚂